HarlonWang/quickjs-wrapper/README.md

 #### Java and JavaScript can directly convert to each other for the following basic types
 - `boolean`
 - `int`
+- `long`
 - `double`
 - `String`
 - `null`
-- `long`
-    > Because there is no Long type corresponding to Java in JavaScript, the conversion of Long type is special.
-Long value can be directly transferred from Java to JavaScript, which will be converted to BigInt64.

 #### Mutual conversion of JS object types
 - `JSObject` represents a JavaScript object
 - `JSFunction` represents a JavaScript function
 - `JSArray` represents a JavaScript Array

+#### About Long type
+There is no Long type in JavaScript, the conversion of Long type is special.

+- Java --> JavaScript
+    - The Long value <= Number.MAX_SAFE_INTEGER, will be convert to Number type.
+    - The Long value > Number.MAX_SAFE_INTEGER, will be convert to BigInt type.
+    - Number.MIN_SAFE_INTEGER is the same to above.

+- JavaScript --> Java: Number(Int64) or BigInt --> Long type

 ### Set Property
 Java